 8. Adventure breaks routine.

 Too much routine poisons our existence.
 Traveling back to the States now and then when you are an expat breaks up the routine that even Mexico could become.
 In juxtaposition, each place is more of an adventure because neither has the chance to become too routine.
-Each time you return, a little something has changed that you may have not noticed otherwise.
+Each time I return, a little something has changed that I may have not noticed otherwise.

 9. People themselves can be adventures.